Skip to Content

 When I studied at University, literally our best meal of the week was on a Saturday evening.
 Every Saturday we played rugby in the afternoon and after the game, we needed to line our stomachs for the evening drinking session.

-The canteen seemed to understand this and we would get a full English fry up: sausages, beans, bacon, toast, fried eggs, tomatoes, mushrooms and chips!
-It was so good that even on away games we would try and get back to our college in time for this fantastic treat!
+The canteen seemed to understand this and we would get a full English fry-up: sausages, beans, bacon, toast, fried eggs, tomatoes, mushrooms and chips!
+It was so good that even on away games we would rush to get back to our college in time for this fantastic treat!

 But my point is that in the evening it was OK to serve chips, and yet at breakfast – it is not really the done thing.
 But this fried potatoes and onions recipe is a good alternative and really goes great with the beans, sausage and bacon, at any time of the day!